by Steve High

 With father gone, Daniel must spend the summer in the Arkansas hills while mother cares for his dying grandmother.
 Before he begins this dreadful trip something happens to further change his course.
 A man who died over 50 years ago visits Daniel in his dreams.
 With a message of secrets hidden in the past, a world of mystery and hope open up to him.

 Baker Dreams is fiction, full of history, magic, and mystery.
-Come with Daniel on his journey and learn about Norman Baker.
+Come with Daniel on his journey and learn about the actual historical man, Norman Baker, who claimed to have the cure to cancer.

 A review by Pamela M. Glasnapp, Ph.D.